ngs-docs/2015-oct-nonmodel/annotate.rst

   less Trinity.fasta.gene_trans_map

-components, genes and isoforms:
+Components, genes and isoforms:

 * The different (i's) that correspond to the same (g) represent isoforms
 * The different (g's) could represent different genes (or parts of genes)
 * The component (TR|c) often contain related genes (paralogs or gene fragments) Check the `Trinityseq forum <https://groups.google.com/forum/#!topic/trinityrnaseq-users/1XTZ5S0I8J0>`__ for more details

 Generate the longest-ORF peptide candidates from the Trinity Assembly:
 ----------------------------------------------------------------------